-D&S IFCA has embraced new technology and introduced the requirement, in August 2018, for all mobile gear vessels, over seven metres in overall length, to have a fully functioning IVMS device on board when operating in its District.
-IVMS data have been proven to be very useful in monitoring fishing activity and have been used as a component in many investigations.
-In addition, IVMS data have been to respond to Marine Licence Applications to show where fishing vessels operate and fish, and to identify potential locations for marine developments ,such as seaweed farms, to minimise impact and displacement.
-IVMS data are limited but when linked to other on-board technologies, they can become very powerful management tools that can benefit everyone.
+D&S IFCA has embraced new technology and introduced the requirement, in August 2018, for all mobile gear vessels, over seven metres in overall length to have a fully functioning IVMS device on board when operating in its District.
+IVMS data has been proven to be very useful in monitoring fishing activity and has been used as a component in many investigations.
+In addition, IVMS data has been used to respond to Marine Licence Applications to show where fishing vessels operate and fish, and to identify potential locations for marine developments, such as seaweed farms, to minimise impact and displacement.
+IVMS data is limited but, when linked to other on-board technologies, can become a very powerful management tool that can benefit everyone.

 In September 2022, Officers reported the successful outcomes from D&S IFCA's Remote Electronic Monitoring (REM) project.
-The project successfully demonstrated that D&S IFCA could change its approach to management benefitting the fishers and have a fully automated system to monitor compliance with the Marine Protected Area restrictions.
+The project successfully demonstrated that D&S IFCA could change its approach to management benefitting the fishers and by having a fully automated system to monitor compliance with the Marine Protected Area restrictions.
 The cost of the purchase and installation of the camera and gear sensor system was approximately £3,000 and to provide the automatic monitoring service and maintenance of the onboard technology was approximately £660.
 It would therefore be possible to have a fully monitored scallop dredge fishery (65 vessels) in D&S IFCA's District for approximately £43,000 per annum.

-Image taken from monitoring report showing vessel track, speed profile and when gear is deployed (blue bars)
+Image taken from monitoring report showing vessel track, speed profile and when gear is deployed (blue bars).

-Image from starboard camera showing compliance with six dredges aside limit
+Image from starboard camera showing compliance with six dredges aside limit.